 - Breathing Problems

 Some babies delivered through c-section may have breathing problems.
 The problem may not be serious, but the baby would need special care.
-It is more likely for babies that are born preterm or for babies who are born through caesarean section before labour starts.
+It is more likely for babies that are born preterm or for babies who are born through a caesarean section before labour starts.

 In rare cases, the baby may get hurt by the doctor’s scalpel, though this usually heals.